psyraxaus/Prosim2GSX/memory-bank/activeContext.md

    - How to design for future platform extensions?
    - What extension points should be provided?
    - How to balance flexibility with complexity?

+4. **EFB UI Implementation**
+   - How will the new UI integrate with the modularized architecture?
+   - What is the best approach for binding the UI to the existing ServiceModel?
+   - How to handle multi-window support and window management?
+   - What is the best approach for implementing the airline theming system?
+   - How to optimize performance for the aircraft visualization components?

 ## Current Challenges